-Nadim Haddad, MD, is board certified in internal medicine and gastroenterology and serves as chief of the Division of Gastroenterology and Hepatology at MedStar Georgetown University Hospital.
+Nadim Haddad, MD, is board certified in internal medicine and gastroenterology.
+Dr. Haddad serves as physician executive director and regional chief of the Department of Gastroenterology services at MedStar Georgetown University Hospital.
 Dr. Haddad sees adult patients for conditions affecting the gastrointestinal tract, such as pancreatic and bilary diseases, with a focus on cancer.
 In addition to adults, Dr. Haddad also attends to pediatric patients for upper gastrointestinal endoscopy.

 Dr. Haddad is also involved in research, focusing in the areas of pancreatic cancer and pancreatic cysts.
 He was instrumental in developing a pancreatic cyst registry that allows multiple academic medical centers and universities to collaborate and look at the role of molecular profiling.

 In addition, Dr. Haddad is active in training the next generation of physicians as an associate professor at Georgetown University.
 As director of the Gastroenterology Fellowship Program, he was instrumental in it gaining full accreditation.